 Employers may try to deny your claim by accusing you of hiding a pre-existing injury or condition that contributed to or exacerbated your current injury.
 If the denial is based on this assumption, the employer and insurer will have to prove it.
 Learn how by reading our full page on pre-existing conditions.

 When an ALJ Denies a Workers’ Compensation Claim

 Legally speaking, an “appeal” is the process for seeking a reversal of a hearing award.
 When an ALJ denies a workers’ compensation claim, an injured worker can appeal the judge’s decision.

 Denied workers’ compensation claim?
 We can help

-The attorneys at Bader Law Firm, LLC can help you develop a defense if an insurer or ALJ wrongly denies your claim.
+The attorneys at Bader Scott Injury Lawyers can help you develop a defense if an insurer or ALJ wrongly denies your claim.
 For a lawyer in Atlanta, contact us today at 678-562-5595 for a free consultation.